 - Challenges of Regulations: Healthcare is a field that is full of regulations that are constantly changing.
 As a manager in a healthcare facility, it will be your responsibility to keep up to date with all relevant regulations and changes.

-- High-level People Skills Required: As a healthcare manager, you will have to deal with a lot of staff who themselves will be dealing with a great deal of stress as part of their jobs.
+- High-level People Skills Required: Here’s one for the job hopping generation!
+As a healthcare manager, you will have to deal with a lot of staff who themselves will be dealing with a great deal of stress as part of their jobs.
 This demands a high level of people skills, even more so than managerial roles in other industries.

 Some Alternatives to Master’s in Healthcare Administration

 You don’t necessarily need to have an MHA degree to pursue the kind of roles mentioned above.